 Every time life gets difficult I blame God.
 Each and every time.
 No, internet?
 God’s fault.
 Is traffic making me late?
 “Why are you doing this to me?!”
 God again.
 I take it personally.
 Like he’s attacking me.
 Punishing me.
 Why not.
 I deserve it.
 Right?
 Hardly.
 That’s the way I interpret it.
 That’s my default.

-After the blaming comes the rage.
+After all the blaming is done then comes the rage.
 In a blink of an eye.
 Is the internet down?
 Why not punch the screen?
 That’ll help.
 Followed up by cursing words.
 Yeah, that should do the trick… Now maybe I should kick the counter?
 Good.
 Good.
 My training for the dark side of the force is almost completed…

 Great, so stop.
 Easier said than done.
 Like I said, it’s my default.
 My go to.
 As my therapist likes to say it’s part of my hard wiring.
 Hard wiring?
 Yep.
 During my developmental years, mental that is, my father displayed this type of behavior for me day in and day out.
 For me.
 Toward me.
 You name it.
 He did it.
 I learned this behavior from him.

 Am I just like my father?
 No. Do I react to him from time to time?
 Yes.
 Am I proud of this?
 No. Do I want to stop?
 Yes, please.

 How to See 1 Problem From 2 Viewpoints at Once

 The way I see it is that I can do one of the two things.
 I can either continue down this path, this road of destruction, which leads me nowhere… Or I can change my behavior.
 I can grow.

 Which leads us to where I’m at today.
 The internet is down again.
 Pause.
 Deep breath.
 Acceptance.
 Acceptance of what I can not change.
 In this case, the internet is being down.
 Okay, Zach.
 The internet is down.
 Can’t change that.
 Sucks but I can’t change it.